-When we purchased the 16-year-old boat, there was Jim Buoy horseshoe buoy (throwable) mounted on the lifeline along with a throw bag of line so that it could be retrieved in the event of a bad throw — or to pull a MOB back to the boat.
+When we purchased the 16-year-old boat, there was a Jim Buoy horseshoe buoy (throwable) mounted on the lifeline along with a throw bag of line so that it could be retrieved in the event of a bad throw — or to pull a MOB back to the boat.
 The throw line is not a requirement, but the Coast Guard highly recommends it.
 And with the way I throw, it seems like a great idea!

 The line was polypropalene, which is good for throwing lines because it floats.
 But polypro degrades terribly in sunlight — usually you can cut a bit off the ends where it’s been outside the bag, but when I started pulling it out, I found the whole length of line to be disintegrating.

-I don’t mean to imply that either the throw bag/line or the Jim Buoy were bad products, just that they were old and had been out in the elements for who knows how many years.
+I don’t mean to imply that either the throw bag/line or the horseshoe were bad products, just that they were old and had been out in the elements for who knows how many years.
 It was time to replace them.

 I next checked our Lifesling and discovered it was equally not ready for use (read about that here).

 We’d just been so excited to get out on the new-to-us boat that, probably like a lot of new boat owners, we hadn’t really checked our boat safety gear beyond making sure it was all there.
 Big mistake on our part.

 We needed to not just make sure it was on the boat, but that it worked.
 Our lives might someday depend on our boat safety gear.
 Just like periodically checking over the engine, rigging and lifelines, we need to periodically check boat safety gear.
 And then replace what is no longer serviceable.
 Be sure to plan for these types of replacements when building your cruising budget!